-Given the extremely hazardous nature of tactical law enforcement operations, and the remote locations in which they often take place, more and more law enforcement agencies at the local, state and federal levels are adding specially trained medical contingents to their tactical teams.
-They recognize what leaders since Napoleon have known: access to highly skilled, on-the-scene medical assessment, care and treatment can make a life or death difference to the outcome of a mission.
-Critical experience gained during standoff and hostage situations involving domestic terrorism and the use of military type weapons confirms the demand for delivery of emergency medical care on the home battlefront.
-The fact that EMS assistance was often far removed from the scene in these situations introduced an even greater level of risk and danger for law enforcement personnel.
+Given the extremely hazardous nature of tactical law enforcement operations and the remote locations in which they often take place, more and more law enforcement agencies at the local, state and federal levels are adding specially trained medical contingents to their tactical teams.
+They recognize what leaders since Napoleon have known: access to highly-skilled, on-the-scene medical assessment, care, and treatment can make a life or death difference to the outcome of a mission.
+Critical experience gained during natural disasters, barricaded standoff, hostage situations, domestic terrorism, and the more prevalent use of military-type weapons confirms the demand for the delivery of emergency medical care on the home battlefront.
+In 2017, this was never more clear when Dallas and Baton Rouge area law enforcement officers were ambushed, with military-style weapons, in the streets of their cities.
+Between the two incidents justg ten days aparer, eight police officers were killed and 14 were injured, including two civilians.

+The fact that EMS assistance is often far removed from the scene in these situations introduces an even higher level of risk and danger for law enforcement personnel.

-The Cypress Creek Tactical Medic Team is made up of tactically trained law enforcement officer/paramedics who have undergone extensive training in tactical operational medical support.
-Team members have also undergone training in basic/advanced tactics, tactical waterborne operations, high-rise rescue and narcotics enforcement operations, just to name a few.
+The team is made up of tactically trained law enforcement officer/paramedics who have undergone extensive training in Tactical, Operational Medical Support.
+Team members have also undergone training in basic/advanced tactics, tactical waterborne operations, high-rise rescue, and narcotics enforcement operations, to name a few.
 This additional training prepares the team members to function within the inner perimeter to support tactical law enforcement operations.

-Cypress Creek Tactical Medic Team members train with tactical teams on a regular basis to gain a working knowledge of the team, its tools and tactics – including mission objectives, weapons, pyrotechnics and other devices likely to be deployed, as well as communication policies and standard operating procedures.
-The Cypress Creek Tactical Medic Team is not a SWAT Team.
-Its primary mission is medical support for the tactical law enforcement operation.
-The tactical law enforcement training each member receives enables them to operate efficiently and safely within the inner perimeter during a crisis.
+Team members train with tactical teams regularly to gain a working knowledge of the team, its tools, and tactics – including mission objectives, weapons, pyrotechnics and other devices likely to be deployed, as well as communication policies and standard operating procedures.
+The Cypress Creek EMS Team is not a SWAT Team.
+Its primary mission is to provide an expanded scope, medical support for the tactical law enforcement operation.
+The tactical law enforcement training each member receives enables them to operate efficiently and safely within the inner perimeter and at the Point of Wounding during a crisis.

 - Enhance mission accomplishment and,

-- To reduce the risk of death, injury and illness among officers, innocent bystanders and perpetrators.
+- To reduce the risk of death, injury, and illness among officers, innocent bystanders, and perpetrators.